amvjakob/differential-gene-expression/docs/part_of_final_report.md

-Untitled
+Technical Report
 ================
-Yanchao
-2019-03-28

-Clean and organize the data
+Data Cleaning
 ---------------------------

-Clean the data: First, we combined data from two publicly available datasets from the Gene Expression Omnibus (GEO) database (GEO accession numbers GSE18123 and GSE25507).
+First, we combined data from two publicly available datasets from the Gene Expression Omnibus (GEO) database (GEO accession numbers GSE18123 and GSE25507).
 The second dataset was subdivided into two separate datasets, which were generated using different sequencing platforms in the study.
 No rubric was provided to merge these datasets by IDs successfully.
 For this reason, we selected the first of the two datasets (GSE25507), which uses the same ID references as our first dataset (GSE18123).
 We choose the interested variables such as age, batch, diagnosis from the two metadata.

 We convert diagnosis to a categorical variable which has two levels(autism and control).